MayDay5312002/Swerves/README.md

-https://mayday5312002.itch.io/swerves Try it here, but it scoring system will not work properly.
+Try it here https://mayday5312002.itch.io/swerves , but its scoring system will not work properly.
+I recommend installing the 1.5 version of the installer to test it.